c0dycode/Borderlands-Hex-Multitool/Readme.md

 A: Go to "%localappdata%\BorderlandsHexMultitool" and delete the subfolders, then try again!
    If that also doesn't solve your problem, try running the tool as administrator.
 Should that also not work, please contact me!

-Q: Why is there no Sanity Check Bypass for Items yet?

-A: I haven't found a way to make it patchable yet.
-Patching them, makes the game no longer bootable.
-If you want/need this, use the Cheat Engine Table to use this bypass.

 Q: BabyRage ?

 A: BabyRage indeed BabyRage

 Changelog:
+# v1.5
+- Added the Sanity Check Bypass for Items to both games.
+A quick test kept the weapons in my inventory and game ran fine so far.
+Please test! :)

 # v1.4
 - Added Tooltips to "Enable" in "Console and Set Command", "Spacetrigger" in "Backpack" and "Array-Limit"
 - Added the possibility to set "Custom" ConsoleKeys.
 To activate, rightclick the Combobox where "F6" and "Tilde" are listed and check "Custom".